How to become an electrical engineer

 Apprenticeship

-These apprenticeships typically take between 4 and 6 years to complete.
+These apprenticeships take up to 5 years to complete.

 Entry requirements